underscore95/Spark/docs/rendering/Camera.md

 Note that you do not have to use a camera controller to control a camera, you can directly use setPosition and setRotation methods if it is easier for you.

+You can use the methods `setPerspectiveProjection` and `setOrthographicProjection` to change the projection.
+If you just want to update the window dimensions and don't want to change anything else, you can use the methods `updatePerspectiveProjection` and `updateOrthographicProjection`.

+Updating the projection every time the window is resized is annoying.
+You can use `linkWindow` which will automatically update the camera projection matrix to be the correct size.
+Note that you must have a camera controller set to use window linking.